 - Relapses are 2 to 3 times more common in kids than adults.
 However, kids tend to recover faster and more fully than adults.

-- It takes more time for kids to develop significant disability or to develop secondary-progressive MS when compared to adults.
+- It takes more time for kids to develop significant disability or to develop secondary-progressive MS compared to adults.

-- Kids may be more likely to experience cognitive issues and mental health issues with their MS when compared to adults.
+- Kids may be more likely to experience cognitive issues and mental health issues with their MS compared to adults.

 - There may be more evidence of disease activity or burden in kids.
 Examples of this include more brain lesions seen on kids’ MRIs or signs of more inflammation when compared to adults.